johntrogan/defender-docs/defender-endpoint/mac-device-control-overview.md

 - Microsoft Defender for Endpoint entitlement (can be trial)
 - Minimum OS version: macOS 11 or higher
-- Deploy Full Disk Access: you may already have previously created and deployed this [https://github.com/microsoft/mdatp-xplat/blob/master/macos/mobileconfig/profiles/fulldisk.mobileconfig](https://github.com/microsoft/mdatp-xplat/blob/master/macos/mobileconfig/profiles/fulldisk.mobileconfig) for other MDE features.
+- Deploy Full Disk Access: you might have created and deployed this [https://github.com/microsoft/mdatp-xplat/blob/master/macos/mobileconfig/profiles/fulldisk.mobileconfig](https://github.com/microsoft/mdatp-xplat/blob/master/macos/mobileconfig/profiles/fulldisk.mobileconfig) for other MDE features.
 You need to grant Full Disk Access permission for a new application: `com.microsoft.dlp.daemon`.
 - Enable Device Control on the MDE Preference setting:

   - Data Loss Prevention (DLP)/Features/